Should You Make Extra Mortgage Payments?

 Aside from just a pure “interest rate versus investment return” calculation, there are probably other benefits to this too.

 For example, there are an array of highly diversified non-KiwiSaver investments available, commonly called managed funds.
-With low fees, the ability to access your money at any time, and no contribution or withdrawal costs, these sorts of funds might be a good choice instead of extra mortgage payments, as the benefits on offer could include:
+Most come with low fees, the ability to access your money at any time, and no contribution or withdrawal costs, so these sorts of funds might be a good choice instead of extra mortgage payments, as the benefits on offer could include:

 • Start to diversify wealth away from just a home and KiwiSaver, and

 • Offer greater flexibility than just paying down a mortgage.
 The invested funds can usually be accessed at any time without charge or penalty.
-This compares a lot better than running to the bank ‘cap in hand’ to try and get extra lending to spend on something such as a year off-work travelling (once Covid subsides), to fund a renovation, children’s education, or for any other reason.
+This compares a lot better than running to the bank ‘cap in hand’ to try and get extra lending to spend on something such as a year off-work travelling, to fund a renovation, children’s education, or for any other reason.

 Instead of making extra mortgage payments, there are several choices here which could work well if used in conjunction with the other points on this list: